Burning the boats

 Murdering past selves

 Whenever I spend time with friends I know from school, there always comes a point where the conversation turns to other people we went to school with.
-I'm a dropout with no Facebook account so I can rarely add much to the discussion, but I find myself fascinated.
+I can rarely add much to the discussion, but I find myself fascinated.

 I get confused by the intensity of my interest.
 I get confused by my habit of furtively checking the Tumblr and Twitter accounts of people I went to school with, doing it almost without thinking, without knowing quite what I am looking for.